Collaborative Divorce Near You in Arizona

 Spouses cannot be ordered into collaborative law proceedings over their objections.
 For true collaboration, participation has to be voluntary.
 The spouses must be unified in their willingness to collaborate in resolving all legal issues in the divorce.

 If spouses choose this process, then both must sign a collaborative divorce participation agreement.
 This is an important decision and should not be done on a whim.
 They are expected to adhere to this agreement at every stage of the process.
-In signing, they promise to commit themselves to resolving every issue in their divorce with finality by negotiation, compromise, and agreement.
+In signing, they promise to commit themselves to resolve every issue in their divorce with finality by negotiation, compromise, and agreement.
 A key principle of the participation agreement is to not litigate any aspect of their divorce.
 Staying out of court is essential!

 What Happens If You Cannot Come To An Agreement in A Collaborative Divorce?

 Despite their best efforts at negotiating solutions, it is possible a full agreement is just not going to happen.
-Spouses could get hung-up on payment of spousal maintenance, for example, or issues surrounding parenting.
+Spouses could get hung up on payment of spousal maintenance, for example, or issues surrounding parenting.
 The contested issue will be litigated in court.
 And that changes everything.

 If either collaborative divorce lawyer moves the case toward litigation, then both lawyers are disqualified.
 The lawyers and their respective law firms must withdraw from representation.
 Obviously, this means the parties must obtain new counsel.
 Divorce litigation proceeds to the courtroom with the new attorneys.